dz0ny/Loggy/readme.txt

 ##Usage

-  Visit localhost:3000 install bookmarklet and activate it on wordpress installation.
+  Visit localhost:3000 install bookmarklet and activate it on wordpress installation(login to it first as admin).
 Then where you want to use it

     global $Loggy;
     $Loggy->debug(string..array..object);